pettmatt/web-crawler/README.md

-# base-web-crawler
+# Web crawler

-Readme file will be finished when the project hits the "1.0.0" mark.
+**Readme file will be finished when the project hits the "1.0.0" mark.**

+Web crawler that uses microservice architecture to pass data between services.
+At the moment the project has functional backend without the functionality to show what's happening with a frontend application.

 ## Testing and linting